Gavari: Dramas

 Both plays end with celebration, salutations to the Goddess, and clear warnings to interlopers to never violate Nature or their sovereignty again.

 Gavari drama emphasis inspired improvisation over rehearsal and memorisation.
 The beginnings and ends of Gavari dramas are known, but how things transpire in between is highly mutable.
 There are no scripts and many players are illiterate farmers and labourers.
 Individual plays can continue for hours, contain long soliloquies and dialogues, and are only performed by a particular troupe once on four or five years.
-This intuitive improvisational approach fosters great creative diversity and different villages may present the same stories in many very different ways.
+The flexible and intuitive improvisational method encourages a wide range of creative expressions, leading to diverse interpretations of the same stories across various villages.
 Players strive to perform in a receptive trance known as bhava, which resembles the fluid creative state that musicians and athletes call "flow" or "the zone".